jamesa9283/structure-theorem/README.md

 # Formalisation of Structure Theorem for Finitely Generated Modules over a Principal Ideal Domains

 This is a project for my summer research project into formalising Jordan Normal Form.
-There are currently two routes that I can use to achieve structure theorem;
+This project is mentioned in [this mathlib issue](https://github.com/leanprover-community/mathlib/issues/4971) There are currently two routes that I can use to achieve structure theorem;

 * Defining the Smith Form and then using the fact that a finitely generated module over a p.i.d. is Noetherian, then using representations and using a smith normal form and **wavey handey maths**